Street naming and numbering

 Planning System Upgrade

 We are making some essential upgrades to our planning systems.
-This will affect the availibility of the planning service.
+This will affect the availability of the planning service.
 Please see our planning system upgrade webpage for more details

 Street naming and numbering